“I (John) was in the Spirit on the Lord's day, and heard behind me a great voice, as of a trumpet.” (Revelation 1:10)

 “Opposition to Judaism introduced the particular festival of Sunday very early, indeed, into the place of the Sabbath ...
 The festival of Sunday, like all other festivals, was always only a human ordinance, and it was far from the intentions of the apostles to establish a divine command in this respect, far from them, and from the early apostolic church, to transfer the laws of the Sabbath to Sunday.
 Perhaps, at the end of the second century a false application of this kind had begun to take place; for men appear by that time to have considered laboring on Sunday as a sin.”

-In 195 A.D.
-Polycrates mentions that he observed Passover upon the correct biblical date, not according to Judaism, but “according to the gospel.”
+As the above comment stated, the historian Eusebius (in his Ecclesiastical History, Volume 5. pp. 23-25) writes of this controversy.
+Eusebius states that in 195 A.D.
+Polycrates mentions that he observes Passover upon the correct biblical date (Abib 14), not according to Judaism, but “according to the gospel.”
 Not according to a self-works-based religion, but “following according to the rule of faith.”
-He also mentions that Philip and John did the same:
+He also mentions that the disciples Philip and John did the same:

 “Therefore we keep the day [of Passover] undeviatingly, neither adding nor taking away, for in Asia [Minor] great luminaries sleep, and they will rise on the day of the coming of the Lord, when he shall come with glory from heaven and seek out all the saints.
 Such were Phillip… and two of his daughters… There is also John who lay on the Lord’s breast… And there is also Polycarp at Smyrna, both bishop and martyr, and Thraseas, both bishop and martyr, from Eumenaea…[Also] Sagaris,… Papirius, … and Melito … all of these kept the fourteenth day of the Passover according to the gospel, never swerving, but following according to the rule of the faith … Therefore, brethren, I who have lived sixty-five years in the Lord and conversed with brethren from every country, and have studied all holy Scripture am not afraid of threats, for they have said, who were greater than I, ‘It is better to obey God rather than men.’”
 (Eusebius.
 Church History, Volume V, Chapter 24; Nicene and Post-Nicene Fathers, Series Two, Volume 1)